 YES, Preikestolen is open to hikers of all ages.

-My daughters, who were 9 and 11 years-old at the time and had some previous trekking experience from short trails in Tayrona Park, Colombia; at the Rocky Mountain National Park, Colorado, USA and Chapada dos Guimarães, Brazil.
+My daughters, who were 9 and 11 years old at the time, had some previous experience on short hikes in Tayrona Park (Colombia), Rocky Mountain National Park (USA), and Chapada dos Guimarães (Brazil).
+At that time, this was the longest and steepest hike they had ever done.

 .